jfpalchak/help-queue/README.md

 # Help Queue

-#### A simple React application implementing Redux for state management.
+#### A simple React application implementing a NoSQL database with Firestore & Redux for state management.

 #### By Joey Palchak